A Model and Survey of Distributed Data-Intensive Systems: Data Processing Systems

 \subsection{Overview}

 \paragraph{Functional model}

 Most DPSs use a leader-workers architecture, where one of the processes that compose the system (denoted the leader) has the special role of coordinating other workers.
 Such systems always allow submitting the driver program to the leader for system-side execution.
 Some of them also allow client-side driver execution, such as Apache Spark~\cite{zaharia:CACM:2016:spark} and Apache Flink~\cite{carbone:IEEEB:2015:flink}.
 Other systems, such as Kafka Streams~\cite{bejeck:2018:KafkaStreams} and Timely Dataflow~\cite{murray:SOSP:2013:Naiad}, are implemented as libraries where client processes also act as workers.
-Developers start one or more processes and the library handles the distributed execution of jobs onto them.
+Developers start one or more client processes and the library handles the distributed execution of jobs onto them.
 Stream processing systems support asynchronous invocation of (continuous) jobs, whereas batch processing systems may offer synchronous or asynchronous job invocation API, or both.
-All DPSs support sources and sinks.
+All DPSs support sources and sinks, as they are typically used to read data from external systems (sources), perform some complex data analysis and transformation (jobs), and store the results into external systems (sinks).
 Sources are passive in the case of batch processing systems and active in the case of stream processing systems.
 Most batch processing systems are stateless: output data is the result of functional transformations of input data.
 Stream processing systems can persist a (task) state across multiple activations of a continuous job.
 We model iterative graph algorithms as continuous jobs where tasks (associated to vertices, edges, or sub-graphs) are activated at each iteration and store their partial results (values associated to vertices, edges, or sub-graphs) in task state.
 DPSs assume a cluster deployment, as job execution typically involves exchanging large volumes of data (input, intermediate results, and final results) across workers.

 \paragraph{Jobs}